marseille1337/twitch-account-creator/README.md

   - Install [Node](https://nodejs.org)
   - Run cmd and type `node twitchery.js` - Now you done!

   - Please keep in mind, per iP you can create 3 - 4 accounts without captcha, then you will need a VPN or Autoproxy.
-Ill p          preffer nordvpn autoswitch, but proxy support will be added as soon as possible!
+I'll p          preffer nordvpn autoswitch, but proxy support will be added as soon as possible!

  # Future
   - Proxy support will be addded!